MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/supported/Win11_LTSC_2024_AMD_Processors.md

 Microsoft supports Windows 11 IoT Enterprise LTSC running on the AMD processors listed on this page.
 Earlier generations of the processors listed may have limited support from Microsoft.

-For information on which processors AMD supports on Windows 11 IoT Enterprise LTSC contact AMD.
+For information on which processors AMD supports on Windows 11 IoT Enterprise LTSC, contact AMD.

 | Family | Models |
 |---|---|